eli-ams/scymol/README.md

 1. Download
    Scymol's [conda_install.py script](https://github.com/eli-ams/scymol/blob/master/distributables/conda_install.py).
 2. Place it on a local directory, namely `/`.
-3. Using a command line / terminal, run `python install.py --mpi-lammps` to initiate the set-up process.
+3. Using a Conda command line / terminal, run `python conda_install.py --mpi-lammps` to initiate the set-up process.
 This script will set up a local Conda Environment in `/`, downloading and setting up everything that is needed to run Scymol.
 There are three flags:
     - `--mpi-lammps`: (optional): Directs the script to download and set up precompiled OpenMPI and LAMMPS libraries.